 Airflow is a Task Automation tool.
 It helps organizations to schedule their tasks so that they are executed when the right time comes.
 This relieves the employees from doing tasks repetitively.
 When using Airflow, you will want to access it and perform some tasks from other tools.

 This means that you will need a way to connect to Airflow from other tools.
-Kubernetes is an open-source system, built on top of 15 years of experience of running production workloads at Google in tandem with the best ideas and practices from the community.
+Kubernetes is an open-source system built on 15 years of experience running production workloads at Google in tandem with the best ideas and practices from the community.

 This blog talks about the different steps involved in installing Airflow on Kubernetes in a seamless fashion.
 It also gives a brief introduction to Airflow and Kubernetes before diving into the benefits of leveraging Airflow Kubernetes operator and setup steps.